orb-community/pktvisor-website/docs/docs.md

 ```

 ## Configuration File Usage
-Configure `pktvisord` at startup by YAML configuration file with the `--config option`.
+Configure `pktvisord` at startup by YAML configuration file with the `--config` option.
 The configuration file can configure all options available on the command line and define [Policies](https://github.com/ns1labs/pktvisor/blob/develop/RFCs/2021-04-16-76-collection-policies.md) and [Taps](https://github.com/ns1labs/pktvisor/blob/develop/RFCs/2021-04-16-75-taps.md).
 All sections are optional.

 Note that Policies and Taps may also be maintained in real-time via [REST API](https://github.com/ns1labs/pktvisor#rest-api).